-As a summary of the unique features of this novel robot,
+As a summary of the innovative features of this novel robot,

-- i) It is the first bio-inspired underwater robot with a three-tail design; - ii) It is able to achieve omnidirectional motion due to the three multi-DoF tails; - iii) It is able to mimic different aquatic species; - iv) High maneuverability and agility, compared to one-tail design; - v) Ability to move in different environments, including dry, water surface and underwater environments; - vi) It is a new energy-saving design, compared to classical-propelled underwater robots.
+- i) It is a new bio-inspired underwater robot with a three-tail design; - ii) It is able to achieve omnidirectional motion due to the three multi-DoF tails; - iii) It is able to mimic different aquatic species; - iv) High maneuverability and agility, compared to one-tail design; - v) Ability to move in different environments, including dry, water surface and underwater environments with organic solids or muddy water; - vi) It is a new energy-saving design, compared to classical-propelled underwater robots.

-All the above moving capabilities are unique features that the BIODTTRot can achieve simultaneously, and which are also critically helpful for the robot to conduct underwater infrastructure inspection in dynamic and complex underwater environments.
+All the above motion capabilities of the BIODTTRot are critically helpful for the robot to conduct underwater infrastructure inspection in dynamic and complex underwater environments.